blazingpencils/blazingpencils.github.io/README.md

 Navigate to /assets/image/projects/carousel and drag the image(s) you want to use onto the screen, then click the commit button.

+The images you'll be using should be uploaded.

 In the "_projects" folder select one of the existing project files (it doesn't matter which), choose the edit button, and then copy that file's contents (Select All > Right Click > Copy).

 Next, return to the "_projects" folder and choose the "Create new file" button.